 3. Ceiling to Multifamily Buffer Boundary.
 When the ceiling of the Attached Dwelling Unit has non-exterior, non-attic space directly above that has no heating or cooling system or the space is not designed to maintain space conditions at 78 °F (26 °C) ± 5°F for cooling and 68 °F (20 °C) ± 5°F for heating, it is considered "ceiling to Multifamily Buffer Boundary."
-4. Ceiling to Unrated Conditioned Space When the ceiling of the Attached Dwelling Unit has unrated space directly above, which may be another Dwelling Unit or another conditioned space in the building, that is conditioned by a heating or cooling system designed to maintain space conditions at 78 °F (26 °C) ± 5°F for cooling and 68 °F (20 °C) ± 5°F for heating, it is considered "ceiling to Unrated Conditioned Space."
+4. Ceiling to Unrated Conditioned Space When the ceiling of the Attached Dwelling Unit has unrated space directly above, which may be another Dwelling Unit or another conditioned space in the building, that is conditioned by a heating or cooling system designed to maintain space conditions at 78 °F (26 °C) $\pm$ 5°F for cooling and 68 °F (20 °C) $\pm$ 5°F for heating, it is considered "ceiling to Unrated Conditioned Space."
 Construction type Determine ceiling construction type.
 Framed ceilings fall into two categories.
 1. Roof on exposed beams or rafters.
 When you look up from inside the room, you will see exposed beams or rafters. exterior exterior Interior 2.
 Finished framed ceiling.
 When a ceiling is framed, but you cannot see the framing because the ceiling is finished with drywall, plaster or paneling, record it as a finished framed ceiling.
 A floor that extends horizontally beyond the story below and is exposed to the exterior underneath is considered

-A floor that extends horizontally beyond the story below and is exposed to the exterior underneath is considered exterior attic Interior Framing members Determine the size of the framing members for all framed ceilings.
-Determine the framing member size and spacing for framed ceilings at each ceiling exposure.
-When framing cannot be directly observed, check the framing by looking for an Ceiling insulation Determine type, grade, and thickness of insulation in framed ceiling and/or attic and resultant R-Value. access through an attic over another part of the building or by looking at the rafters from the outside.
+A floor that extends horizontally beyond the story exterior underneath is considered exterior attic interior exterior Interior Framing members Determine the size of the framing members for all framed ceilings.
+Determine the framing member size and spacing for ceiling exposure.
+When framing cannot be directly observed, check access through an attic over another part of the burnafters from the outside. the framing by looking for an Ceiling insulation Determine type, grade, and thickness of insulation in framed ceiling and/or attic and resultant R-Value.
 Determine the insulation R-Value that exists in the attic/ceiling unless it is ceiling to Unrated Conditioned Space.
 Use the following method for calculating the overall ceiling R-Value: • Use the inspection procedures in Normative Appendix A to determine the type and grade of the ceiling insulation present; • Record when the insulation is a combination of more than one type; • In the attic, measure the average depth in four places.
 Record whether the cavity insulation leaves the framing elements exposed, or covers them; when covered, record the thickness that covers the framing; and • Multiply the R-Value of the material by the depth of the insulation.
 When there is no access to the attic or framed ceiling, a default R-Value shall be used based on current and historical local building practice and building code.